 Between GST & GSV, we see 100's of company pitches with as many software demos year in and year out.
 Don't get me wrong-we love seeing these, but more often than not the demos plod along in the minutiae of the tech for far too long without getting to the brass tacks, the essential differentiating features and distinct value prop of the software solution.
 One weekend within the last couple of months I was watching TV and about fell off the couch when this very simple commercial popped up.
 What caught me was how focused this 30 second commercial was as getting to the point in several areas.
 I immediately thought of all the demos that we've seen in contrast that didn't come close to touching on these fundamental points.

-...I give you Dawn Powerwash Dish Spray
+...I give you Dawn Powerwash Dish Spray.

-Identify pain point you're solving for: the key words here are 'takes time.'
+The second fundamental step of an effective software demo is to identify the pain point you're solving for: the key words here are 'takes time.'
 What is the cost of the pain point?
 In this case it is a pain to clean as you go because you have to scrub a bunch, detracting from your cooking; but you can't help yourself because you're [the target audience] someone who is compelled to clean as you cook

-Why important: It's really important to lay out the pain point that your solution addresses as early in your pitch/demo as you can.
+Why is this important?
+It's really important to lay out the pain point that your solution addresses as early in your pitch/demo as you can.
 Your goal is to build attention & trust with your audience.
 So far you're making sure you're talking to a specific group and also making sure that the pain point you're solving for resonates with that group.
 If it doesn't resonate, continuing with the demo may fall flat and your audience will leave unimpressed.

--3.
-Brand Promise: What is your claim?
-Dawn's is that their Powerwash Dish Spray is the Faster Easier Way to Clean as You Go...what's not to like?
+It's crucial you ask yourself the question, "What is our company's claim?"
+Dawn's brand promise is that the company's Powerwash Dish Spray is the Faster Easier Way to Clean as You Go...what's not to like?

-Why important: You want your audience to know how they will be better off by using your solution.
+This is important because you want your audience to know how they will be better off by using your solution.
 Why, this time broadly, is your solution better than the alternatives.
 Depending on your particular solution, you could be the solution that is Stronger, Lighter, Easier, Less Risky, More inclusive, Faster, Better Interoperability, More Friendly, etc.

-4. Quantify ROI: This is so important, can't hammer this home enough.
+The next key component of a successful software demo is being able to quantify the return on investment, or ROI.
+This is so important, can't hammer this home enough.
 Very few of the demos we have seen touch on this much less clearly communicate it in terms of either time or money saved, etc. through the use of the solution.
 In this case, Dawn's solution for those who cook as they go, but who are frustrated by how long scrubbing takes and want a faster easier way to clean as you go, can actually get it done 5x faster!
 This is significant time savings.